-The amount of work required after making an offer on a home and actually moving in might be more than you think.
-For example, some homebuyers may need to get a property survey before they close on a new place.
+When you’re buying a home, there’s a certain amount of work required in between having your offer accepted and actually moving in.
+For example, homebuyers may need to get a property survey before they close on their new place.

-Property surveys are done to determine or confirm land boundaries, such as the plot of land a home sits on and any sub-surface improvements like a septic tank or well, and identify other types of restrictions and conditions that apply to the legal description of a property, including easements or encroachments.
+Property surveys are done to determine or confirm land boundaries, such as the plot of land a home sits on, and any sub-surface improvements, like a septic tank or well.
+They also identify other types of restrictions and conditions that apply to the legal description of a property, including easements or encroachments.

-Whether you’re buying a home or building an addition onto your property, you’re going to need a property survey.
+Whether you’re buying a new home or building an addition onto a property you already own, you’ll probably need a property survey.
 Let’s explore in more detail what it is and how to get one.

 What is a property survey?

-If you’re looking to buy a home, you might be required to get a survey, depending on where you live.
+Depending on where you live, buying a home might require a survey to be performed.
 Many lenders and title companies require a copy of a survey to close on a home, but they’re not mandatory everywhere.
-You might be able to get away with using a prior survey instead of obtaining a new one, provided the existing survey isn’t glaringly outdated.
+You might also be able to use a prior survey instead of obtaining a brand-new one, provided the existing survey isn’t glaringly outdated.

 Where do I find my property’s survey?